X-yl/horcruxes/README.md

-# horcruxer
+# horcruxes

 [Totally unorignal](https://github.com/jesseduffield/horcrux), but [smaller and faster](#Performance).

-`horcruxer` is a python package to split a file into `n` encrypted horcruxes, such that any `k` can be used to recreate the original file.
+`horcruxes` is a python package to split a file into `n` encrypted horcruxes, such that any `k` can be used to recreate the original file.

 ```
                     /————> filth.mp4_1_of_5.hcx